 London and the UK has a rich spirit and potential for embracing multiculturalism, and the arts is an ideal medium through which this can be celebrated.
 We hope to acknowledge and transfer this ethos internationally, especially in places where it is still not fully realised or where it is just as challenging to maintain.

 Making underrepresented communities feel empowered to pursue stable and sustainable careers in the creative industries is MZL Productions' priority.

 Both artistic work and artists require collaboration, support systems, and networks, which MZL will aim to provide as many other companies do.
 The only difference is we will provide services, products, and opportunities to ensure that those aspiring to create art and build creative careers gain the confidence, skills, and collaborative networking opportunities to have their work reach the public.
 In other words, we will be hypersensitive to the fact that gatekeepers and barriers of entry into this industry exist and are made to seem as though they are impossible to surpass.
 We will do our level best to make the seemingly impossible become possible, especially for those who experience accessibility issues.

 The long-term goal of MZL Productions is to become a self-sustainable film and theatre production company, which produces work that is written, directed, and performed with the aim of increasing representation for women of colour and multicultural narratives.

 Why?
 Because it's time to get what we need from the arts: a true sense of justice and belonging.
 And that can only be achieved when the currently acceptable power dynamic makes room for a new one, which fearlessly embraces the potential and need for complex characters to be seen and heard.

-Which is exactly why we do what we do.
+Which is precisely why we do what we do.

 We are influenced by what we observe, but also what we read.
 There is no singular reading list, set in stone, which informs the guiding principles behind MZL Productions.
 Informing ourselves and developing as we learn seems like the healthiest approach.